Clueninja/xwiimote-godot/README.md

 Follow [these Instructions](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html)
 until Creating a simple Plugin

+I'm not sure if your user needs to be in the input group in order to run this without escalating privileges. if you experience issues add your user to the 'input' group.

 ## Building xwiimote-godot
 place godot-cpp in same directory as the src directory and run